tableau/server-client-python/docs/docs/api-ref.md

 **Note:** The REST API cannot automatically include extracts or other resources that the workbook uses.
-Therefore, a .twb file that usess data from an Excel or csv file on a local computer cannot be published, unless you package the data and workbook in a .twbx file, or publish the data source separately.
+Therefore, a .twb file that uses data from an Excel or csv file on a local computer cannot be published, unless you package the data and workbook in a .twbx file, or publish the data source separately.

 For workbooks that are larger than 64 MB, the publish method automatically takes care of chunking the file in parts for uploading.
 Using this method is considerably more convenient than calling the publish REST APIs directly.